-Regardless of the mode of the intrusion, you'll want to clean up after a hack to ensure the integrity of your site and to ensure that it cannot be compromised again.
-To do this, you will need to go through all of the files under the compromised user account and delete anything which you did not place there.
-If you're using an FTP client, make sure to enable viewing "hidden" files – and the same for shell by using the -a option with
+To remove a hacked file, you must go through all of the files under the compromised user account and delete anything which you did not place there.
+If you're using an FTP client, make sure to enable viewing "hidden" files – and the same for shell by using the -a option with ls.

 It can sometimes help to first look for files with modification timestamps that occurred since you last modified your site or around the time the hack took place.
 If you have identified a file that was definitely modified in the hack (such as a defaced index page), you may be able to pinpoint the files used to modify the hacked file by searching for the file's timestamp in your HTTP logs via shell.